vippsas/vipps-psp-api/vipps-psp-api.md

 }
 ```

-In certain cases a legacy encrypted card request is sent in the following format.
+In certain cases, a legacy encrypted card request is sent in the following format.

 **Important:** This is only available for existing PSPs that are not able to handle
 tokens, and there are _very_ few left.